matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

                 - **Hemisphere Consistency:** Both Northern (phase alignment 1.200) and Southern (1.348) hemispheres show E-W > N-S—consistent with a heliocentric rather than local/seasonal origin.
 The Southern Hemisphere's stronger signal corroborates CODE longspan findings.

                 - **Orbital Velocity Coupling:** E-W/N-S anisotropy ratio anti-correlates with Earth's orbital velocity.
-Multi-GNSS analysis yields the strongest detection: r = −0.752, 5.3σ (pos_jitter/phase), with MSC confirming at r = −0.659, 4.4σ.
-Baseline GPS shows r = −0.548, 3.5σ.
+Multi-GNSS yields the strongest detection: r = −0.763, 5.4σ (pos_jitter/phase), with MSC confirming at r = −0.610, 4.0σ.
+Baseline GPS shows r = −0.509, 3.2σ.
 All significant results show negative correlation matching CODE's 25-year finding (r = −0.888, 5.1σ).
-Signal survives ionospheric removal (ionofree r = −0.341, 2.0σ), ruling out ionospheric origin.
+Signal persists under ionospheric removal (best ionofree: r = −0.416, 2.5σ).
+A hemisphere-balanced DYNAMIC_50 control (110:110 downsample) strengthens to r = −0.864, 6.8σ (pos_jitter/phase), indicating the coupling is not removed by correcting hemisphere imbalance.

                 - **Robust Cross-Filter Consistency:** All three station filtering methods (ALL_STATIONS, OPTIMAL_100, DYNAMIC_50) produce consistent correlation lengths with CV < 15%: baseline λ = 632–766 km, ionofree λ = 813–1,084 km, multi-GNSS λ = 707–834 km, precise λ = 975–1,214 km.
 DYNAMIC_50 achieves highest R² (0.990 for baseline) by excluding noisy files.
-This demonstrates the signal is not an artifact of station selection, geographic clustering, or data quality bias.
+This pattern is less consistent with an artifact driven by station selection, geographic clustering, or data quality bias.

                 - **Ionofree Best Estimate:** The ionofree mode (λ = 1,069 km, R² = 0.969) provides the cleanest estimate of the underlying correlation length, with 47% longer λ and lower amplitude than baseline—consistent with ionospheric noise masking a longer-range signal.

                 - **Altitude Independence:** Correlation length is independent of station altitude.
 Across 360 regressions spanning global and latitude-controlled altitude quintiles, only 3.1% show p < 0.05 slopes, consistent with the null.
-Across all non-degenerate fits, the median Q5/Q1 ratio is 0.97 (IQR 0.76–1.27; 10–90% range 0.56–1.71), confirming that low-altitude (thicker atmospheric column) and high-altitude (thinner column) stations yield statistically similar λ values—consistent with TEP’s prediction that km-scale altitude variations are negligible compared to planetary-scale gravitational potential gradients.
+Across all non-degenerate fits, the median Q5/Q1 ratio is 0.97 (IQR 0.76–1.27; 10–90% range 0.56–1.71), indicating that low-altitude (thicker atmospheric column) and high-altitude (thinner column) stations yield statistically similar λ values—consistent with TEP’s prediction that km-scale altitude variations are negligible compared to planetary-scale gravitational potential gradients.

                 - **Ionofree Phase λ ≈ CODE (2024):** The 2024 OPTIMAL_100 Ionofree pos_jitter/phase alignment yields *λ = 4,767 ± 835 km*, statistically consistent with CODE's 25-year benchmark (4,201 ± 1,967 km).
 Year-over-year values increase from 2022 (2,521 km) → 2023 (3,959 km) → 2024 (4,767 km), linking raw SPP and PPP analyses under reduced ionospheric delay.

                 - **Temporal Stability:** Across the full 72-channel year-by-year grid (3 filters × 4 modes × 3 metrics × 2 coherence types), 66/72 channels have year-to-year CV < 20% (most < 10%).
 The remaining variability is concentrated in pos_jitter/phase_alignment under ionofree and precise processing, consistent with long-range sensitivity and environmental screening rather than a transient artifact.

                 - **Monthly Anisotropy Consistency:** E-W > N-S detected in 94–100% of all 36 months across all processing modes (p = 1.5 × 10−11 for 36/36).
 Multi-GNSS shows strongest monthly effect (coherence ratio 1.046, phase alignment 1.279).
 Short-distance ratios show CV = 0.7–1.0% (coherence) and 3–6% (phase alignment)—indicating the underlying signal is constant.
-The orbital velocity coupling (r = −0.548 to −0.752) derives from full-distance λ ratios, which include atmospheric screening effects that modulate annually.
+The orbital velocity coupling (r = −0.509 to −0.763) derives from full-distance λ ratios, which include atmospheric screening effects that modulate annually.
 This distinction supports the "Screened Signal Model."

-                - **Seasonal Stability:** Comprehensive seasonal stratification reveals three complementary signatures: (1) "Summer Enhancement" (OPTIMAL_100/Ionofree: λ = 6060 km; Precise: λ = 6259 km), (2) "Invariant Core" (DYNAMIC_50/Multi-GNSS: λ = 1700–1900 km, Δ < 13%), and (3) "Universal Baseline" (ALL_STATIONS: Δ < 8%).
+                - **Seasonal Stability:** Comprehensive seasonal stratification reveals three complementary signatures: (1) "Summer Enhancement" (OPTIMAL_100/Ionofree: λ = 6060 km; Precise: λ = 6259 km), (2) "Invariant Core" (DYNAMIC_50/Multi-GNSS: λ = 1700–1900 km, Δ < 13%), and (3) "Network-wide Baseline" (ALL_STATIONS: Δ < 8%).
 The signal is not a seasonal artifact—it is a stable gravitational phenomenon variably screened by the atmosphere.

-                - **Null Tests Passed:** Comprehensive validation across 72 combinations rules out alternative explanations: (1) Solar rotation shows zero correlation (r < 0.08 for all 72 tests), (2) Lunar tides show zero correlation (r < 0.11), (3) Shuffle test demonstrates real structure (average R² ratio of 30× between real and shuffled data, min 1.9×).
-The signal is not solar, lunar, or random noise.
+                - **Null Tests Passed:** Comprehensive validation across 72 combinations constrains several alternative explanations: (1) Solar rotation shows zero correlation (r < 0.09 for all 72 tests), (2) Lunar tides show zero correlation (r < 0.11), (3) Shuffle test demonstrates real structure (average R² ratio of 30× between real and shuffled data, min 1.9×).
+These results are less consistent with solar, lunar, or purely random-noise explanations.

-                - **Metric Complementarity:** MSC excels at detecting temporal modulation (orbital coupling: 3.5–4.4σ), while phase alignment excels at spatial structure (anisotropy: 1.35 ratio) and achieves strongest orbital coupling (5.3σ)—both are needed for complete characterization.
+                - **Metric Complementarity:** MSC excels at detecting temporal modulation (orbital coupling: 3.0–4.2σ), while phase alignment excels at spatial structure (anisotropy: 1.35 ratio) and achieves strongest orbital coupling (5.4σ)—both are needed for complete characterization.

                 - **Planetary Event Modulation:** Coherence modulation detected around 37 planetary conjunction/opposition events with 2.1× higher significance than permutation null controls (p < 0.05 for all 6 metrics).
 Detection rates of 49–76% vs. 17–33% null rate.
-No mass scaling (geometric effect).
+No mass scaling is observed, consistent with an alignment-driven geometric coupling rather than a tidal forcing mechanism whose amplitude scales with planetary mass.
 Independently replicates CODE 25-year longspan findings.

                 - **CMB Frame Alignment:** Comprehensive 72-combination full-sky grid search identifies best-fit direction at RA = 157°, Dec = +9° (19.3° from CMB dipole), matching CODE's 25-year benchmark (18.2°).
-Of 54 clean combinations (Baseline + Multi-GNSS + Precise), 78% find RA within 10° of CMB (p < 10−35).
-Three combinations find RA = 168° exactly (p = 1 in 46.7 million).
-Solar Apex strongly disfavored (106° separation, 5.5× farther).
+Of 54 clean combinations (Baseline + Multi-GNSS + Precise), 78% find RA within 10° of CMB (p < 10−35 under a simplified binomial model).
+Three combinations return RA = 168° exactly (a qualitative coincidence; exact-match probabilities depend on the assumed background model and correlations among combinations).
+Solar Apex is disfavored (106° separation, 5.5× farther).
 All station filters converge to same direction (CV = 0.3%).
-This represents independent validation of cosmic frame alignment using raw SPP data.
+This provides independent support for cosmic frame alignment using raw SPP data.

-                - **Massive Sample:** 1.17 billion station pairs analyzed across all filters (713M ALL_STATIONS + 426M DYNAMIC_50 + 28M OPTIMAL_100), t-statistics up to 112, Cohen's d up to 0.304.
+                - **Large-Scale Dataset:** 1.17 billion station pairs analyzed across all filters (713M ALL_STATIONS + 426M DYNAMIC_50 + 28M OPTIMAL_100), t-statistics up to 112, Cohen's d up to 0.304.

 ### Significance of Results

             The detection of TEP signatures in raw RINEX data, processed with only broadcast ephemerides, addresses the most significant alternative hypothesis: that TEP signals are artifacts of precise product generation.

-            By analyzing the fundamental observables to the rawest observables, this analysis shows that the signal is not a fragile artifact of sophisticated processing, but a robust feature of the data itself—a robust baseline correlation that remains when all environmental noise is stripped away.
+            By analyzing the fundamental observables to the rawest observables, this analysis shows that the signal is not evidently a fragile artifact of sophisticated processing, but a robust feature of the data itself—a baseline correlation that remains under conservative preprocessing.

-            This represents the third independent confirmation of TEP:
+            This represents a third complementary line of evidence for TEP:

-                - **Paper 1:** Multi-center validation (CODE, ESA, IGS) — confirms signal is not center-specific
+                - **Paper 1:** Multi-center validation (CODE, ESA, IGS) — supports the interpretation that the signal is not center-specific

-                - **Paper 2:** 25-year CODE analysis — confirms signal is temporally stable
+                - **Paper 2:** 25-year CODE analysis — supports temporal persistence within the analyzed interval

-                - **Paper 3 (This Paper):** Raw RINEX validation — confirms signal is not a processing artifact
+                - **Paper 3 (This Paper):** Raw RINEX validation — supports the interpretation that the signal is not solely a processing artifact

             Together, these three complementary analyses provide consistent evidence for distance-structured correlations in GNSS clock measurements.
-Independent replication by external research groups remains essential to rule out programme-specific systematics.
+Independent replication by external research groups remains essential to assess programme-specific systematics.

 ### Methodology Highlights